Loaded march: In the French Foreign Legion

-To complete training and as part of an annual test of their fitness, legionnaires must complete the 8 kilometres TAP ("Paratroopers 8 kilometer") of 8 km loaded with rifle, helmet and a 12 kg pack in under 40 minutes, and a night march of 25 km in three hours with a load of 18 kg.
+To complete training and as part of an annual test of their fitness, legionnaires must complete the 8-kilometre TAP ("Paratroopers 8 kilometre") loaded with a rifle, helmet, and a 12-kilogram (26 lb) pack in under 40 minutes, and a night march of 25 kilometers (16 mi) in three hours with a load of 18 kg.
 Various marches of much longer distances are also a part of training such as the "Kepi march" of 50 km in full combat gear carrying a rifle, helmet and 22 kg load and the "Raid march" of 100 km in full combat gear carrying a rifle, helmet and 22 kg load simulating the navigation to and raiding of different checkpoints over a 3 day period.
 As part of the pre-selection for the Foreign Legion's GCP section, legionnaires must complete a 30 km speed march in under 4 hours in full combat gear, including boots, carrying assault rifle, helmet, two full canteens of water and 22 kg load.
 The fastest time was recorded in 1995 by CCH G. Pelham in 2 hours 28 minutes.
 Until the 1990s legionnaires were punished by extra rocks added to backpacks, and shoulder straps replaced with wire.